llm-bible/llm-bible.github.io/_publications/zheng2024what.markdown

 bibkey: zheng2024what
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.08105"}
-tags: ['Prompting', 'Model Architecture', 'Applications', 'GPT']
+tags: ['GPT', 'Prompting', 'Applications', 'Model Architecture']
 ---
 Prompting techniques such as chain-of-thought have established themselves as a popular vehicle for improving the outputs of large language models (LLMs).